Library Research Guide: Nursing & Health Science

 - Drug Information Portal – National Library of Medicine site that provides information for over 25,000 drugs.
 Users have the option to search by name or category.
 Results provide a detailed summary of the drugs along with links to other resources that provide further information on its use, clinical trials, research, etc.

-- Drug Digest – Noncommercial, evidence-based, consumer heath and drug information site dedicated to empowering consumers to make informed choices about drugs and treatment options.
+- Drug Digest – Noncommercial, evidence-based, consumer health and drug information site dedicated to empowering consumers to make informed choices about drugs and treatment options.

 - Mayo Clinic: Drugs & Supplements – Prescription and over-the-counter drug information